theolivenbaum/resin/README.md

 # &#9084; Resin Extensible Search Engine

-Resin is a document database that's been paired with an extensible search index that happens to represent a vector space, any vector space, as long as it's a (Sir) IModel.
+Resin is a document database that's been paired with an search index that happens to represent a vector space, a quite powerful concept, if you think about it, any vector space, really, as long as it's a (Sir) IModel, which will still feel quite powerful, to some of you.
+To others, IModel will get in the way.
+See "Contribute".

 ## Spaces